 This is a fairly new event, just launched two years ago.
 While it’s not in NYC proper, if you’re up for a little drive, this immersive light show is perfect for families, Instagrammers, and anyone looking for some holiday magic.

 Rather than showcasing decorated houses, the walk-through experience is full of colorful sculptures inspired by nature, art, history, and fantasy.
 There are food trucks, a gift shop, a pop-up gallery, and more.

 New Year’s Eve Celebration at Times Square

 Chances are you’ve already heard about the Times Square New Year’s Eve celebration.
 It’s the city’s biggest event of the year.
 Starting as early as 6 a.m. on December 31, folks will be lining up to watch the famous ball drop.
-This year, in-person attendance will be extremely limited, and the live elements will be significantly scaled back.
+This year, in-person attendance is limited to those with proof of full vaccination and a valid photo ID.

 There will also be a virtual broadcast of the celebration to make it more immersive for everyone watching.
 You’ll feel like you’re actually there.

 Not every winter activity in December is about Christmas or New Year’s.
 On Dec.
 21, a free outdoor music-making celebration will be hosted throughout the city to commemorate the winter solstice — the shortest day of the year.

 Make Music Alliance New York is a nonprofit that uses music to connect fellow New Yorkers with their community, and boy, do we need connecting in 2021!

 This free annual festival involves pop-up musical events around the city.
 You can attend or even participate.
 Dance, sing, and play your own instruments, whether it’s your smartphone or a harmonica.
-The events tend to be musical parades, each one a little different, and they’re encouraged to be outdoors this year due to COVID-19.
+The events tend to be musical parades, each one a little different.
 Be sure to read the specific descriptions of each event before you go.